-Mr. Etherington is party to an Executive Officer letter agreement with Clene dated August 1, 2014 (the Etherington Agreement), which provides for a base salary of \$300,000 per year (subject to periodic adjustment as determined by the Board), an annual incentive bonus of up to 30% of his base salary based on the achievement of performance objectives determined by the Board each year, eligibility to participate in Clene's benefits plans and paid vacation.
-Mr. Etherington's compensation was most recently adjusted in 2021, his base salary is now \$415,000 per year and his annual incentive bonus can be up to 40% of his base salary.
-Mr. Etherington is also entitled to certain severance benefits upon a termination of his employment by Clene for a reason other than "cause" or his termination of his employment for "good reason."
+Mr. Etherington is party to an Executive Officer letter agreement with Clene dated August 1, 2014 (the Etherington Agreement), which provides for a base salary of \$300,000 per year (subject to periodic adjustment as determined by the Board), an annual incentive bonus of up to 30% of his base salary based on the achievement of performance objectives determined by the Board each year, eligibility to participate in Clene's benefits plans and paid vacations.
+Mr. Etherington's base salary was most recently adjusted in 2017 and is now \$335,000.
+Mr. Etherington is also entitled to certain severance benefits upon a termination of his employment by Clene for a reason other than "cause" or the termination of his employment for "good reason."
 Please see "- Severance Arrangements" for additional details.

 Mr. Mortenson is party to an Executive Officer letter agreement with Clene dated August 1, 2014, which provides for a base salary of \$300,000 per year (subject to periodic adjustment as determined by Clene's employee compensation policies), and eligibility to participate in Clene's benefits plans and paid vacation.
-Mr. Mortenson is entitled to an annual bonus with a target pay-out of 25% of his salary.
-Mr. Mortenson's base salary was most recently adjusted in 2021 and is now \$385,000.
+Mr. Mortenson is entitled to an annual bonus with a target payout of 25% of his salary.
+Mr. Mortenson's base salary was most recently adjusted in 2020 and is now \$350,000.

-Mr. Glanzman is party to an Employment Agreement with Clene dated December 31, 2021, which provides for a base salary of \$350,000 per year (subject to periodic adjustment as determined by Clene's employee compensation policies), and eligibility to participate in Clene's benefits plans and paid vacation.
-Mr. Glanzman is entitled to an annual bonus with a target pay-out of 25% of his salary.
-Mr. Glanzman's base salary was most recently adjusted in 2021 and is now \$385,000.
+Mr. Glanzman is party to an Executive Officer letter agreement with Clene dated March 15, 2019, which provides for a base salary of \$350,000 per year (subject to periodic adjustment as determined by Clene's employee compensation policies), and eligibility to participate in Clene's benefits plans and paid vacation.
+Mr. Glanzman is entitled to an annual bonus with a target payout of 25% of his salary.
 Mr. Glanzman may also receive pay in lieu of notice following the termination of his employment.
 See "- Severance Arrangements" for additional details.
+Mr. Glanzman's base salary was most recently adjusted in 2020 and is now \$350,000.